wanelo/compositor/README.md

 JSON.
 Used by Wanelo to generate all JSON API responses by compositing multiple objects together in API responses, converting to a plain ruby Hash (or an Array) and then using OJ gem to convert Hash to JSON.

-The performance of this approach is significantly faster than RABL, something we started with and abandoned due to it's poor performance.
+The performance of this approach to generate JSON was faster than using RABL in our limited testing, although if performance is not an issue for you, RABL is still an excellent choice, and served us well for almost a year.

 ## Installation